Tyrcnex/CSWeb/README.md

 These are quite straightforward.

 ## src <img src="https://cdn-icons-png.flaticon.com/512/3767/3767084.png" alt="folder" width="20"/>
-> ah, this is where all the tasty code is - someone
+> ah, this is where all the tasty code is

 ### css <img src="https://cdn-icons-png.flaticon.com/512/3767/3767084.png" alt="folder" width="20"/>
 Ah yes, the CSS.
 This folder is split up into many sections, but I only reference one in my HTML file.
 Basically, what I did was compile all main CSS files into the `all.css` file (`elements.css` and `mainstyling.css`).
 Then, I compiled all relevant CSS files into `elements.css` and `mainstyling.css`.
 Why did I do this, instead of making one CSS file only?
 Well, it's organization.
 It's hard to understand what different parts of one CSS file do, even with sufficient comments.
 Splitting it up is easier to comprehend.
 Plus, you can name the files, and it's more organized that way.